How to facilitate communication & meetings across time zones

 Tip 3: Find a good video conferencing system

 We’ve found that Zoom video conferencing works well for us.
 We host team meetings, one-on-one meetings, all hands, and more on Zoom.
 These meetings are often a gathering of members dispersed throughout our offices.
 As we expanded to four offices in pretty disparate time zones, we've had to move to a system of rotating our All Hands meetings.
-This means one or more of the offices is not online for the live meeting, and instead watch a recording later.
+This means one or more offices are not online for the live meeting and instead watch a recording later.
 Thankfully, Zoom allows us to easily record and share these recordings, which is a big plus.

 Video chats also come into play during our new hire onboarding process.
 New hires meet with people across the company to learn about our different teams.
-Since we’re spread all over the world, these meetings require coordination between time zones, chats on slack, and then the final video call.
+Since we’re spread worldwide, these meetings require coordination between time zones, chats on Slack, and the final video call.

 Tip 4: Encourage and support in-person visits

-Video conferences are great for seeing and hearing other people, but they’re not the same as face-to-face meetings.
+Video conferences are great for seeing and hearing other people but are not the same as face-to-face meetings.
 We routinely have team members make visits to different offices.
 An important part of this travel for us is to build empathy and a better understanding of each location’s work environment, customer needs, and micro-culture.

 We also encourage team members to meet via our Camper Coffee Lottery.
 The slack bot, Donut, connects Campers across offices for casual chats every few weeks.
 As we continue to grow, it continues to be a great way for us to stay connected.

-With the tools and services currently available, it’s possible to have a team that spans the planet.
-Google Calendar, Slack, email, and Zoom are just a few tools that help us stay connected across offices.
-By being aware of times and locations, along with good communication, companies can become global workforces, working together no matter where they are.
+With the available tools and services, it’s possible to have a team that spans the planet.
+Google Calendar, Slack, email, and Zoom are tools that help us stay connected across offices.
+By being aware of times and locations and good communication, companies can become global workforces, working together no matter where they are.

 Megan Wheeler, leadership trainer at LifeLabs, shares best practices for remote work - including a checklist you can use to optimize the WFH experience.